gened1125/spring2024/faq.md

 Yes!
 This course is supposed to be an **introduction** to topics in artificial and natural intelligence.
 We've had students from all kinds of concentations take this course, including Social Studies, Government, and East Asian Studies.
 We really value all kinds of perspectives in our discussions, especially when we talk about controversial topics, for example, the ethics of AI!

 ### Can I change sections?
 Can I attend a section that I'm not assigned to?
 We will use my.Harvard's sectioning tool to assign sections.
 You will be able to rank sections in the order of your preference, and we will try our best to honor that preference.
-If in the case you are assigned to a section that conflicts with another course, please email the Head TF, [Lucy](mailto:lucylai@g.harvard.edu).
+If in the case you are assigned to a section that conflicts with another course, please email the Head TF, [Kumaresh](mailto:kumaresh_krishnan@g.harvard.edu).
 You must attend the section that you were assigned to get credit for section attendance.

 ### Can I audit the course or take it pass / fail?
 Pass / failing and auditing is by instructor permission only and under limited circumstances.
-Please email both [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu) and [Lucy](mailto:lucylai@g.harvard.edu) with your specific situation.
+Please email both [Prof. Murthy](mailto:vnmurthy@fas.harvard.edu) and [Kumaresh](mailto:kumaresh_krishnan@g.harvard.edu) with your specific situation.
 Remember, you are allowed to take 1 out of 4 of your Gen Ed courses as pass / fail during your time at Harvard.

 ### Where can I get extra help outside of section?
-Prof. Murthy will host weekly office hours Tuesday, 2-3:30PM on [Zoom](https://harvard.zoom.us/my/venki.murthy).
+Prof. Murthy will host weekly office hours (Time TBD) on [Zoom](https://harvard.zoom.us/my/venki.murthy).